LionelDraghi/ArchiCheck/docs/rules.md

 Comments
 --------

-As you may noticed in the previous example, comments are possible in several formats (but single line comments only), so keep your own habit :
+As you may have noticed in the previous example, comments are possible in several formats (but single line comments only), so keep your own habit :

 - the Ada way, that is starting with `--`,
 - the Java / C# way, starting with `//`,
 - the Shell way, starting with `#`.

-(Note that those comments format seems to be the most popular, according to [Rosetta Code](https://rosettacode.org/wiki/Comments))
+(Those format seems to be the most popular for single line comments in programming languages, according to [Rosetta Code](https://rosettacode.org/wiki/Comments))

 Reserved words
 --------------